finbourne/lusid-sdk-java/sdk/docs/IdentifierDefinitionsApi.md

         String domain = "NotDefined"; // String | The type of entity to which the identifier relates String identifierScope = "identifierScope_example"; // String | The scope that the identifier exists in String identifierType = "identifierType_example"; // String | What the identifier represents.
 Together with \"domain\" and \"identifierScope\" this uniquely identifies the Identifier Definition
-        UpdateIdentifierDefinitionRequest updateIdentifierDefinitionRequest = new UpdateIdentifierDefinitionRequest(); // UpdateIdentifierDefinitionRequest | The request containing the updated details of the ruleset try {
+        UpdateIdentifierDefinitionRequest updateIdentifierDefinitionRequest = new UpdateIdentifierDefinitionRequest(); // UpdateIdentifierDefinitionRequest | The request containing the updated details of the Identifier Definition. try {
             // uncomment the below to set overrides at the request level
             // IdentifierDefinition result = apiInstance.updateIdentifierDefinition(domain, identifierScope, identifierType, updateIdentifierDefinitionRequest).execute(opts);